arpanmukherjee/Autoencoder-using-PyTorch/README.md

 ## Setup
 ### Installation
-1. Download the github repo by using following command running from terminal.
+1. Download the GitHub repo by using the following command running from the terminal.
 ```
 git clone https://github.com/arpanmukherjee/Autoencoders-and-more-using-PyTorch.git
 cd Autoencoders-and-more-using-PyTorch/